skjolber/json-log-filter/README.md

  * Make sure filters are actually operating as intended

 ## Performance
 The `core` processors within this project are faster than the `Jackson`-based processors.
-This is expected as parser/serializer features have been traded for performance:
+This is expected as parser/serializer features have been traded for performance.

- * `core` processors are multiple times as fast as (streaming) `Jackson` processors, where
- * skipping large parts of JSON documents (prune) decreases the difference, and
- * small documents increase the difference, as `Jackson` is more expensive to initialize.
- * working directly on bytes is faster than working on characters for the `core` processors.

 For a typical, light-weight web service, the overall system performance improvement for using the `core` filters over the `Jackson`-based filters will most likely be a few percent.

-Memory use will be at most 2-8 times the raw JSON byte size; depending on the invoked `JsonFilter` method (some accept string, other raw bytes or chars).
+Memory use will be at most 8 times the raw JSON byte size; depending on the invoked `JsonFilter` method (some accept `String`, other raw bytes or chars).

 See the benchmark results ([JDK 17](https://jmh.morethan.io/?source=https://raw.githubusercontent.com/skjolber/json-log-filter/master/benchmark/jmh/results/jmh-results-4.1.2.jdk17.json&topBar=off)) and the [JMH] module for running detailed benchmarks.